Aeroplane: Cuckoo - non-professional aircraft

 |

-The basic aircraft’s concept based on the British, experimental single-seater, the Turbulent.
-Components of the Pieniążek’s construction consisted of the crashed SZD-8 Jaskółka glider modified wings and cockpit canopy , the SZD-24 Foka glider tail section, the SZD-31 Zefir’s glider joystick and the Continental A-65 and landing gear from the Piper Cub airplane.
+The concept for the aircraft was based on a British experimental single-seater, the Turbulent.
+Components for the construction of Pieniążek’s aeroplane came from a crashed SZD-8 Jaskółka glider (modified wings and cockpit canopy), a SZD-24 Foka glider (tail section), a SZD-31 Zefir glider (joystick) and a Continental A-65 engine and landing gear from a Piper Cub.

-In the morning on September 13, 1971, Pieniążek flew his Cuckoo on route from Bielsko-Biala to Krosno.
-He supposed to return afternoon the same day.
-After take –off for returned flight to Bielsko, after a few kilometers he turned south and after three hours, low altitude flight in a thunderstorm and flooded rain over Czechoslovakia and Hungary, having serious problem with the engine’s seizure threat, because of low oil low pressure he happily landed in Subotica, Yougoslavia.
-In Poland he was considered as missing.
+In the morning of 13 September 1971, Pieniążek flew his Kukułka on a route from Bielsko-Biala to Krosno (southern Poland, near the Czechoslovakian border).
+He was supposed to return that afternoon.
+After taking off for the return flight to Bielsko, having flown for a few kilometers, he turned South.
+Three hours later, after a low-altitude flight over Czechoslovakia and Hungary, in a thunderstorm and torrential rain and facing a serious threat of engine seizure because of low oil low pressure, he successfully landed in Subotica, Yougoslavia.
+In Poland he was pronounced missing.

-In Yougoslavia he spent 7 months in jail (learning in the meantime the Serbo-Kroatian language) .
+In Yougoslavia he spent 7 months in jail (learning Serbo-Croatian language in the meantime).
 Later, he was pardoned and allowed to cross illegally the Austrian border.
-From there, in 1972, he came to Sweden, where he settled down as an emigrant, receiving the Swedish citizenship (still keeping the Polish one).
-With the help of his Swedish colleges, he brought to Sweden his wife and daughter.
-To make it legal, one of the Swedes “married” his wife.
-In 1973 Mr and Ms Pieniążek made a sentimental journey back to Subotica, to bring back Cuckoo to Sweden.
-Initially, the Yugoslavians didn’t agree to give her back, finally they returned her after receiving 1200 dollars for storing the airplane, paid them by Pieniążek.
-For that money the Yugoslavians made a heavy boozing party.
-The Cuckoo was then towed behind the VW Beetle with the wings placed on a roof a the car.
+From there, in 1972, he left for Sweden, where he settled down as an immigrant, receiving Swedish citizenship (while still keeping the Polish one).
+With the help of his Swedish colleagues, he brought his wife and daughter to Sweden.
+To make it legal, one of the Swedes formally married Pieniążek's wife.
+In 1973 Mr. and Mrs. Pieniążek made a sentimental journey back to Subotica, to bring the Kukułka to Sweden.
+Initially, the Yugoslavs would not give it back, finally they released the plane after Pieniążek had paid 1200 dollars storage fee.
+With that money the Yugoslavs made a binge-drinking party.
+The Kukułka was then towed behind a VW Beetle with the wings on the roof of the car.

-In 1990 she was brought back to flying condition.
-After some time however, it became evident, that change of an engine and undercarriage became necessary.
-The old powerplant was replaced with the more powerful Continental A-90 engine and the landing gear struts were made of laminate.
-For some years the Cuckoo flew over Sweden.
-The engine appeared to be defective and Pieniążek had to buy the new one.
-In 1993, he shipped the airplane to Poland and in 1996, registered her again in Poland, initially with the SP-FKU markings.
-Later, the registration was changed to the original one: the SP-PHN.
-In 2005, the Polish television station TVN, made documentary serial titled: “The Great Escapes”, dedicated to the famous defections from the communist Poland.
-One of the parts told about the Pieniążek’s escape on the Cuckoo.
+After coming back to Sweden, the Kukułka was stored for 17 years in a hangar at Eskillstuna.
+In 1990 the plane was brought back to flying condition.
+However, after some time it became evident that engine and undercarriage replacement became necessary.
+The old powerplant was replaced with the more powerful Continental A-90 engine and new landing gear struts made of laminate were fitted.
+For several years the Kukułka flew over Sweden.
+The engine appeared to be defective and Pieniążek had to buy a new one.
+In 1993, he shipped the airplane to Poland and in 1996 registered it again in Poland, initially as SP-FKU.
+Later, the original registration returned: SP-PHN.
+In 2005, the Polish television network TVN made a documentary series entitled “The Great Escapes”, dedicated to famous defections from the communist Poland.
+One of the episodes was dedicated to Pieniążek’s escape on the “Kukułka”.

-On September 13, 2005, commemorating the 34th anniversary of his flight to Yugoslavia, Eugeniusz Pieniążek handed over the Cuckoo to the Polish Aviation Museum collection in Krakow.
-Unfortunately, bad weather made impossible landing on the museum’s historical runway at Rakowice-Czyżyny.
-Instead, the ceremony took place on the airfield of the Krakow Aeroclub at Pobiednik Wielki.
+On 13 September 2005, on the 34th anniversary of his flight to Yugoslavia, Eugeniusz Pieniążek donated the plane to the Polish Aviation Museum in Krakow.
+Unfortunately, bad weather made it impossible to land on the Museum’s historical runway at Rakowice-Czyżyny.
+Instead, the ceremony took place on the Krakow Aero Club airfield at Pobiednik Wielki.
+On 25 June 2006, during the III Malopolska Air Picnic, a test pilot Bogusław Mrozek flew the airplane to the Museum.
+Eugeniusz Pieniążek himself has kept in the business of aircraft construction in the early Nineties, he established No 991 Experimental Aviation Association which has since managed to build flying replicas of 1930s Buecker Jungmann and RWD-5.

 Back